iOS 16 Focus Guide: What's New With Apple's Focus Mode

 Apple in iOS 15 introduced Focus mode, an expansion of Do Not Disturb that allows you to set up different permissions for apps, contacts, and more depending on what you're doing.
 You can have separate tasks for when you're at work, when you're studying, when you're at home, and more.

-In iOS 16, coming as a public beta in July and a full release likely in September, Apple has improved Focus with new features, and this guide covers everything that you need to know about using Focuses in iOS 16.
+In iOS 16, available now, Apple has improved Focus with new features, and this guide covers everything that you need to know about using Focuses in iOS 16.

 Improved Focus Setup